gregtatum/poem-manifests/README.md

 		}
 	};

-The loader's "load" event passes the callback the graph object (poem) that behaves something like this from the above example:
+The loader's "load" event passes the handler the graph object (poem).
+This object behaves something like this given the above example:

 	poem.background.doSomething();
 	poem.controls.doSomething();
 	poem.info.doSomething();
 	console.log( poem.winMessage );

+## Configuration

+	var loader = require('poem-manifests')( manifests, {
+		getGraph : function() {	return new Poem(); },
+		emitter : nodeEmitter,
+		globalManifest : require('./globalManifest')
+	});

+#### `getGraph`

+A function to generate the central graph object of your level.
+If not provided a new blank object is used for your graph.
+The graph object is shared by all of your components.
+It typically should always create a new object.

+#### `emitter`

+A node.js EventEmitter.
+If one is set, it is used by the loop.
+Otherwise a new EventEmitter is created.
+This is useful to create a central emitter that collects common events.

+#### `globalManifest`

+A manifest that gets loaded for every level.
+Any properties on an individual level will overshadow ones on the global manifest.
+It's useful to declaratively configure your visualization.
+In pseudo-code the graph and manifests are processed like this:

+	_.extend( graph, globalManifest, currentManifest );

-#### An example component
+## An example component

 Each component gets passed the graph object and the properties.
 The component is called at the moment it is loaded.